What is reverence?

 Someday there will be an accounting for particles of Christ in the Host that have been lost, discarded and not properly cared for.
 The 2006 Novus Ordo Vatican document Sacramentum Redemptionis instructed: “The communion plate [aka chin paten] should be retained for the communion of the faithful, so as to avoid the danger of the sacred host or some fragment of it falling”.
 It is used every day in the Novus Ordo on EWTN which can viewed on TV and the on the Internet worldwide.
 The 2012 General Instructions on the Roman Missal G.I.R.M for the Novus Ordo omitted to mention this.
 A canon lawyer and another priest who is faithful to the rubrics, verified in 2022 that it is currently optional and “perfectly fine” to use the communion plate/paten – it is “strongly recommended” for the Novus Ordo and not verboten.

-Why wouldn’t it be used to prevent particles of the Host (God) from falling and being trampled on?
-Before God, what excuses will be justified for the lack of care and reverence for particles of the Blessed Sacrament?
-The Communion plate remains in use at Novus Ordo Masses where there are no altar boys – it is simply held under one’s chin and carefully passed along to the next communicant, for example in Mother Teresa’s convents and in Masses in Catholic schools for girls or in parishes.
+Why wouldn’t it be used to prevent particles of the Host (God) from falling and being trampled on and to care for and reverence for particles of the Blessed Sacrament?
+The Communion plate remains in use at many Novus Ordo Masses where there are no altar boys – it is simply held under one’s chin and carefully passed along to the next communicant, for example in Mother Teresa’s convents and in Masses in Catholic schools for girls or in parishes.
 Altar boys can put the Communion plate under the hands of those taking communion in their hands in order to catch Hosts and particles.
 We see this at Novus Ordo Masses.

 At Novus Ordo Masses, without Communion plates, Hosts are sometimes seen falling on the floor.
 When they are picked up, why is nothing done to purify the area for particles when we believe the Host is the Body of Christ?
 Certainly at Usus Antiquior Masses, if a Host ever falls by accident, great care is taken to purify the area of any remaining particles.
 There is more danger of sacrilege from Communion taken in the hand at Novus Ordo Masses, compared to exposition of the Blessed Sacrament where at least one or more adorers are always present to ensure that no one walks off with the Host.
 Perhaps one reason some prefer the traditional Latin Mass is because of all of the particles of Christ being lost and discarded on the floor through Communion in the hand at the Novus Ordo?